Wijk aan Zee / former Beverwijk (1st 1938, 80th 2018) TATA STEEL (Corus, Hoogovens)

 To compare with the winning spans of some other famous chess players: Karpov 5 years, Kasparov 3 years (three triumphs in a row, no further entry), Larsen, Topalov, Short 2 years, or Kramnik only one win so far in eleven participations.

-Statistical Rhubarb: Dutchman Loek van Wely (Elo peak rating 2714), played more than twenty times in the A-group at Wijk aan Zee since 1992, but could never win, neither achieve a podium place!
+Statistical Rhubarb: Dutchman Loek van Wely played 25 times within 26 editions (from 1992 to 2017, except in 2000) in the A-group at Wijk aan Zee, but could never win, neither achieve a podium place in the tournament!
 Loek's best result is shared 4th-8th in 2003.

 In January 1968 (it was the first Hoogovens played at Wijk aan Zee), Viktor Korchnoi finished winning the tournament with 12 out of 15, three full points ahead of shared runner-up competitors Lajos Portisch, Mikhail Tal and Vlastimil Hort.